-The Group's non-derivative financial liabilities comprise trade and other payables.
+The Group's non-derivative financial liabilities comprise trade and other payables and interest bearing loan and borrowing.

 Share capital

 Ordinary share are classified as equity.
 Incremental costs directly attributable to the issue of ordinary shares are recognised as a deduction from equity, net of any tax effects.